Patchstack vs StackPath Web Application Firewall

 Which is more cost-effective: Patchstack or StackPath Web Application Firewall?

-Which works better with AWS: Patchstack or StackPath Web Application Firewall?
+Which is better for WordPress: Patchstack or StackPath Web Application Firewall?